MarketSquare/rfw-lightning/README.rst

 Major syntax changes:

 - Simple variables.
+From `${ var iable }` to `$var_iable`.
-- Robot Framework like IF syntax.
+- Robot Framework like IF syntax - not going to Python eval.
-- For loop with iterating over first thing.
+- For loop with iterating over first thing - not over argument expansion.

 .. code:: robotframework